-Synovetin OA[®] is a veterinary device consisting of a homogeneous tin colloid which emits discrete (<300 μm) low-energy conversion electrons confined to the joint space.
-The colloid is composed of microparticles (1.5 μm to 20 μm) that are retained in the joint space of the dog.
+Synovetin $OA^{\circledast}$ is a veterinary device consisting of homogeneous tin microparticles which emit discrete (<300 μm) low-energy conversion electrons confined to the joint space.
+The product is composed of microparticles (1.5 μm to 20 μm) that are retained in the joint space of the dog.
 The particles are absorbed and retained by macrophages, synoviocytes, and other phagocytic cells in the joint, resulting in apoptosis and reduction of inflammatory cells.
 Reduction of the pro-inflammatory cells and associated cytokines helps reduce the drivers of inflammation, pain, and progression of OA.
-This procedure, termed radiosynoviorthesis (restoration of the synovium using a radioisotope), has been used in humans with different isotopes, and has been shown to stop or delay OA progression in people.1
+This procedure, termed radiosynoviorthesis (restoration of the synovium using a radioisotope), has been used in humans with different isotopes, and has been shown to stop or delay OA progression in people.